Lauramasonjar/UFOs/README.md

 This webpage does give a great overview of UFO sightings in the US, but it does have a few shortcomings.

-- Instead of "UFO Sightings" reset link, we can add some functions which will reset page automatically.
-Also provide some "TOP" and "BOTTOM" functions to scroll page up and down to make it user friendly.
+- Instead of "UFO Sightings" reset link, we can add some functions which will reset the page automatically.
+It could also provide some "TOP" and "BOTTOM" functions to scroll the page up and down to make it more user friendly as the table displays larger amounts of data.

 - It does not have the functionality to add live data.

-- The data that is a part of the "data file" will stay the same unless and until someone change it.
+- The data that is a part of the "data file" will stay the same unless and until someone changes it.

 ### Recommendations for further analysis

 - **Input data.**
-  - By Adding a code that will convert all letters to lower case from user input.
-For example, no matter which format user used to type “CA” or “Ca” instead of “ca”, the code will still be able to process and find the results.
+  - By Adding code that will convert all letters to lower case from user input.
+For example, no matter which format the user used to type “CA” or “Ca” instead of “ca”, the code will still be able to process and find the results.
-  -  Also we can add some functinality that will change the user input to exact keys which will match the data.
-For example, if user type "st.louis" then it will automatically changed it to St.Louis or "mo" to "MO".
+  -  We could also add some functinality that will change the user input to exact keys which will match the data.
+For example, if the user types "st.louis" then it will automatically change it to St.Louis or "mo" to "MO".

-- **Adding drop down-menu from the filter.**
+- **Adding a drop down-menu from the filter.**
-  -  Also we can add drop-down menu to the filters for the ease instead of guessing and exploring the options.
+  -  We could add a drop-down menu to the filters for faster selections instead of guessing and exploring the options.